RandomInternetPreson/Lucid_Autonomy/README.md

 Current UI
 ![image](https://github.com/user-attachments/assets/7dba976e-ceba-46ce-9c13-d7aa68817318)

+The same UI elements from the [previous scope of the code](https://github.com/RandomInternetPreson/Lucid_Autonomy?tab=readme-ov-file#lucid_autonomy) still exist.
+However the UI elements from "Process Screenshot With GOT-OCR" to the end of the list are new and pertain to the Research Assitant type features.

+The main feature of the research assistant is that it allows your LLM to autonmously ask questions of various vision models that relate to specific images in a document.
+You can simply ask you LLM questions about figures or tables within a document and it should figure out how to ask questions about the correct images in a document.

+####  Downloading models and updating script.py file

 ```
 Edit lines 69 and 70 with your model download locations

 VISION_MODEL_ID = "/home/myself/Desktop/miniCPM_llava3V/MiniCPM-V-2_6/"
 GOT_OCR_MODEL_PATH = '/home/myself/Desktop/GOT_OCR/ModelGOT-OCR2_0/'

-and 909 and 915 for the ARIA vision model locations
+AND 909 and 915 for the ARIA vision model locations

 aria_model = AutoModelForCausalLM.from_pretrained(
    "/home/myself/Desktop/Aria/",